desmos-labs/desmos/x/posts/spec/02-concepts.md

 - Quotes of other posts.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the post is hosted and lives.
-It is represented by 64 bytes `uint`.

 ### Section ID
 The [section] ID indicates the ID of the subspace's section where the post lives.
-It is represented by a `uint32`.

 ### ID
 The unique ID that identifies the post itself.
 This ID is automatically assigned to the post at the moment of its creation in a sequential way (e.g. if there's 4 posts in the chain, the one we are creating will have id equal to 5).
-It is represented by a `uint64`.

 ### External ID (Optional)
 External ID indicates and external ID attached to the post.
 It is represented by a string. //TODO add some more info